-Water revenues from all sources during fiscal year 2019-2020 are estimated at \$2,401,250, which is slightly above the actual amount of \$2,303,154 collected in the 2018-2019 fiscal year.
-The budget for fiscal year 2019-2020 includes a rate increase of 5% in order to prepare for the eventual water plant expansion, and includes continued funding for transitioning to automated radio read meters.
-In addition, a USDA funded waterline extension project will begin in fiscal year 2019-2020.
-The Capital Improvement Plan (CIP) includes the replacement of one truck and one dump truck for the Water Department.
+Water revenues from all sources during fiscal year 2020-2021 are estimated at \$2,323,750, which is slightly below the actual amount of \$2,502,763 collected in the 2019-2020 fiscal year.
+The decrease is attributed to lower interest income, and lower system development fees expected.
+The budget for fiscal year 2020-2021 includes a rate increase of 4% in order to prepare for the eventual water plant expansion, and includes continued funding for transitioning to automated radio read meters.
+In addition, a USDA funded waterline extension project is expected to be completed in fiscal year 2020-2021.
 Continued growth in the Town's customer base has helped to meet the budgetary needs of the Water Department, without significant rate increases.